The College of Medicine Medical Student Research Project Guidelines

 Biostatistical Consultation and Support

-Adequate statistical analysis is an essential part of most research projects, and required of all human subjects research.
-The Department of Public Health Sciences (PHS) provides limited free biostatistical support for MSR Projects.
-Students should seek biostatistical support before submitting their MSR proposal, as follows:
+Adequate statistical analysis is an essential part of most research projects, and usually required of all human subjects research.
+If your advisor or other members of the research team do not have the statistical expertise to assist you in this aspect of your project, the Department of Public Health Sciences (PHS) provides up to 4 hours of free biostatistical support for MSR Projects.
+Students will benefit by seeking biostatistical support before submitting their MSR proposal to ensure that the planned study is likely to have statistical relevance.

 MSR Final Report